A stay-at-home twelfth-year student has discovered comfort in an echo chamber within a TaxiBox storage unit outside his parents’ Sydney chateau.

 The biggest winners are keep-cup manufacturers, who say business is booming as workers are using their neutrally branded products to smuggle coffee past their friendly office baristas without causing offence.

-As the overwhelming joy fans felt while watching their teams win a premiership subsides, life is returning to normal for some die-hard Western Bulldogs and Cronulla Sharks fans.
+As the overwhelming joy fans felt while watching their teams win a premiership subsides, life is returning to normal for the majority of West Coast Eagles and Sydney Roosters fans.

-“I suddenly realised I hadn’t actually achieved anything,” one Cronulla Sharks supporter said.
-“Except for almost beating the pub record of downing 38 schooners in one game, which is held by the guy who voiced Agro.”
+“I suddenly realised I hadn’t actually achieved anything,” one Sydney Roosters supporter said.
+“Except for almost beating the pub record of downing 398 schooners in one game.”